AGMTZG/AWS-CLI-Excersices/buckets.md

 </p>
 </details>

-# Grant permissions to an specific user
+# Grant permissions to an specific user (Note: The grant permissions only works with canonical users (Root users, not IAM users))

 - grant-read	 →  Allows reading the object
 - grant-write	 →  Allows writing (buckets only)